igmeMarcial/igmeMarcial/README.md

 <h1 align="center">Hi 👋, I'm Marcial Igme</h1>
 <h3 align="center">I build things for the web.</h3>
 <p>
 I'm a frontend developer with great potential and a strong desire to learn.
-I possess a wide range of technical skills, including HTML, CSS, JavaScript, and modern frameworks like React.
-My passion lies in creating exceptional user experiences, and I'm constantly seeking new ways to refine my craft.</p>
+While my core expertise lies in HTML, CSS, JavaScript, and modern frameworks like React, I'm also expanding my skills by diving into machine learning with Python.
+This new journey complements my passion for creating exceptional user experiences, allowing me to explore how data and AI can enhance digital products.</p>
-<p>As a programmer, I find pleasure in building digital creations that come to life on the internet.
-From websites to web applications, I love using my skills to create online experiences that captivate and engage users..</p>
+<p>As a programmer, I take pleasure in building both visually captivating websites and innovative web applications.
+Now, with my growing knowledge in machine learning, I'm eager to apply this to projects that combine design, development, and data-driven insights.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">